linuxaustralia/constitution_and_policies/event-checklist.md

 It is expected that your event subcommittee will provide budgets for review by the Council, to ensure strong financial oversight.
 Budgetary guidelines are dealt with in detail in the [event subcommittee policy](subcommittee_policy_v2.md).

 It is expected that financial transactions are recorded diligently using the financial systems, including recording of income, outgoings and expenditure, and reimbursements.
 All reimbursements to subcommittee members should fall within [Linux Australia's expense policy](expense_policy.md).
 The subcommittee is able to implement their own expense policy if approval for an amended expense policy is sought and granted by Council.

+###Profits and how they are used
+There is a minimum amount that events are expected to make in order to contribute to operating costs of Linux Australia, such as financials, auditing and insurance.
+These are essentially treated as an _expense_ for your event.
+Profit over this amount is returned to Linux Australia to be used to further the [values](https://linux.org.au/values) of the organisation.

 ##Event infrastructure
 Once financials are set up, you will need to give consideration to the event infrastructure, such as domain name, event registration system and so on.
 For larger events, you may wish to use [ZooKeepr](http://zookeepr.org/), custom software written specifically for events such as [linux.conf.au](https://linux.conf.au).
 Your event may be smaller in scale and you may prefer to have your own domain, and to use an alternative registration gateway.
 If you need to host a site, you are able to then claim back the costs involved.
 Alternatively, depending on your needs, the Linux Australia Admin Team may be able to provide hosting infrastructure.